Zephilinox/Bean/README.md

 ##Modifications

-Here's a list of all modifications made to native that are not OSP, along with how to find them in the source files
+Here's a list of all modifications made to native that are not OSP, along with how to find them in the source files (Note: may need to search for ##BEAN BEGIN - XYZ instead)

 ```
 Author					Modification									Source